Faculty Guide to Managing Academic Accommodations and Requests: Academic Year 2024-2025

 DAO

-We will work with the Registrar’s Office to coordinate accommodated final exams.
+We will proctor any term-time exams in the FAS Testing Center for faculty that complete the Alternative Testing Agreement.
+We will work with the FAS Registrar’s Office to coordinate accommodated final exams.

 What faculty need to know: